 - Develop a Sidewalk Infill Program. - Continue to support policies that promote walking.
-Specific recommendations include: - Update and clarify pedestrian facility construction standards and incorporate them into the City's Public Works Standards and Development Code.

-- Retrofit existing pedestrian facilities to current standards to promote safety, connectivity, and consistency, as adjacent development occurs, as funds become available, or as roads are replaced or reconstructed. - Require that all walkways be constructed in a manner that addresses environmental conditions, such as natural, cultural, and historical features. - Require pedestrian connections within and between adjacent developments to provide convenience and safety for pedestrians. - Develop and fund a Spot Improvement Program to respond quickly to location-specific pedestrian infrastructure improvement needs.
+Specific recommendations include: - Update and clarify pedestrian facility construction standards and incorporate them into the City's Public Works Standards and Development Code. - Retrofit existing pedestrian facilities to current standards to promote safety, connectivity, and consistency, as adjacent development occurs, as funds become available, or as roads are replaced or reconstructed. - Require that all walkways be constructed in a manner that addresses environmental conditions, such as natural, cultural, and historical features. - Require pedestrian connections within and between adjacent developments to provide convenience and safety for pedestrians. - Develop and fund a Spot Improvement Program to respond quickly to location-specific pedestrian infrastructure improvement needs.
 This program integrates with spot improvement programs for bicycle infrastructure needs (discussed in Chapter 6). - Develop an Americans with Disabilities Act (ADA) Transition Plan to identify strategies and priorities for upgrading the City's current transportation infrastructure to accommodate persons with disabilities. - Establish a routine maintenance schedule for pedestrian facilities (e.g., repairing damaged sidewalks).
-This program integrates with suggested routine maintenance for bicycle facilities, discussed in Chapter 6. - Pursue Special Transportation Area (STA) designation for Highway 20 from Pine Street to Locust Street.
-This suggestion is discussed briefly in this chapter, in the recommendations for Highway 20 (Cascade Avenue), and in greater detail in the Motor Vehicle Chapter. - Implement recommendations made by the Safe Routes to School Plan included with this TSP as Appendix J. Coordinate with the Sisters School District to establish and strengthen Safe Routes to School (SR2S) Programs at the Elementary School, Middle School, and High School and ensure long-term, successful programs at each school.
+This program integrates with suggested routine maintenance for bicycle facilities, discussed in Chapter 6. - Continue implementation of the recommendations made by the Safe Routes to School Plan included with this TSP as Appendix J. Coordinate with the Sisters School District to strengthen Safe Routes to School (SR2S) Programs at the Elementary School, Middle School, and High School and ensure long-term, successful programs at each school.
 Prioritize facility improvements throughout the city on SR2S travel corridors. - Develop education programs to increase the awareness of pedestrian needs and rights.
 See Appendix L for specific program recommendations. - Develop encouragement programs to promote walking as a convenient, healthy, safe, and viable transportation mode.
 See Appendix L for specific program recommendations. - Develop enforcement programs to ensure that pedestrians, bicyclists, and motorists obey traffic laws.
 See Appendix L for specific program recommendations. - Identify and apply for available state and federal grant funding for system improvements identified in this Pedestrian Master Plan.
 Specific funding opportunities are discussed in the chapter on finance. - Continue to seek funding for Washington Avenue multi-modal corridor improvements through grants or other funding mechanisms. - Create safe, comfortable, and convenient facilities parallel to Highway 20 for pedestrians and bicyclists of all ages and abilities.